PowerCodersOrg/powercoders.org/site/content/city/zurich.md

       What to expect:

-      * Join career day to get to know the students (week 7 of school phase)
+      * Join career day on the 23rd of October to get to know the students (week 7 of school phase)

       * Interview sessions with students